home-assistant/home-assistant.io/source/_integrations/xbox.markdown

 ### Picture Elements Card

-Below is a picture elements card that can be added to Lovelace in order to provide an xbox controller interface in your frontend.
+Below is a picture elements card that can be added to Lovelace to provide an Xbox controller interface in your frontend.
 It utilizes the services detailed above.
-Simply replace `remote.xboxone_remote` and `media_player.xboxone` with the names of your entities and enjoy!
+Replace `remote.xboxone_remote` and `media_player.xboxone` with the names of your entities and enjoy!
 Courtesy of [@SeanPM5](https://github.com/SeanPM5) and [@hunterjm](https://github.com/hunterjm).

 <p class='img'>
   <img src='/images/integrations/xbox/xbox_picture_entity.png' alt='Screenshot showing Xbox Controller in Lovelace.'>